AntonioTorres23/OpenGL_Notes/PBR Specular IBL.md

 **Pre-computing the BRDF**

-With the pre-filtered environment up and running,
+With the pre-filtered environment up and running, we can focus on the second part of the split-sum approximation: